Technical Failure vs Absolute Failure

 Based on experience and my interpretation of other literature, I’d hypothesize that the lower the load and the greater the reps, the closer to absolute failure a person has to train to get muscle growth.

 Conversely the higher the load relative to ability and the lower the reps, the less absolute failure is required for muscle growth.
+The more muscle activation exists here on rep 1.

-My theory for this is heavily based off the effective reps concept I discuss in this article.
+My theory for this is heavily based off the effective reps concept I discuss in this article:

 It’s complicated because if muscle growth is your objective, it appears likely you need to train closer to absolute failure with high reps.